isomerpages/imda-tradetrust/index.md

   - textcards:
       title: Solution
       id: textcards
-      description: "You can easily create, verify and transfer digitised any documents regardless of the document or data formats. "
+      description: You can easily create, verify and transfer digitised any documents regardless of the document or data formats.
       cards:
         - title: Create
           description: Create or revoke any business documents.